rs-delve/covid19_datasets/README.md

-# DELVE COVID19 Dataset Access
+# DELVE COVID-19 Dataset

-This repository provides a data set for COVID19 research consolidated from multiple sources.
+This repository provides a data set for COVID-19 research consolidated from multiple sources.
 The dataset is available as CSV which can be loaded into most environments.

 ## Reading the dataset
-Download the CSV from the [Dataset](https://github.com/rs-delve/covid19_datasets/tree/master/dataset) directory and load it in your favourite analysis tool.
+Download the CSV from the [dataset](https://github.com/rs-delve/covid19_datasets/tree/master/dataset) directory and load it in your favourite analysis tool.

 In Python you can load the CSV directly using [Pandas](https://pandas.pydata.org/):
 ```python